Elanchezhiyan-P/HeicJpegToolkit/README.md

 # HEIC to JPG Converter

-This program allows you to convert HEIC images to JPG format using the **HeicJpegToolkit** library.
-Follow the instructions below to use the program.
+This program allows you to convert HEIC images to JPG format using the HeicJpegToolkit library.
+It supports various output formats, including PNG, JPEG, TIFF, GIF, WMP, and HEIF, making it a versatile solution for your image conversion needs.

 ## How to Use the HEIC to JPG Converter